Horizons, Pans and | Soil materials and |

 An ironstone-pan is an indurated horizon dominantly composed of iron oxides with or without manganese oxides.
 It has ALL of the following characteristics:

 Ironstone-pans commonly occur at a textural discontinuity, in the fluctuating zone of a water-table.
 It is likely that the iron has been precipitated from iron-rich groundwater moving laterally.
-In Taranaki (Childs, Palmer, and Ross 1990), the pans are porous and some appear to have formed as iron-oxide rhizomorphs, which have been progressively infilled and welded together by further precipitations of iron oxide.
+In Taranaki (Childs et al. 1990), the pans are porous and some appear to have formed as iron-oxide rhizomorphs, which have been progressively infilled and welded together by further precipitations of iron oxide.
 In these pans the mineralogy is dominated by varying proportions of goethite and ferrihydrite.

 Ironstone-pans are not usually associated with eluvial horizons and do not occur in Podzols.
 They differ from ortstein-pans and placic horizons which are often associated with eluvial horizons in Podzols or Brown Soils, and which have high organic carbon levels.
 Ironstone pans meet the requirements of the material below a petroferric contact of Soil Taxonomy (Soil Survey Staff 1999).